Ironhead Transmission Remove And Install

 Before the transmission assembly goes back in, install the shifter shaft into the right-side engine case.
 For proper shifting, the shift lever arm needs to be centered.
 I use a dab of wheel bearing grease to hold it in place.
 If you mark the shaft at the 12 o'clock position with a felt-tip marker, you can tell if the arm position changes when installing the transmission.

-First, install the flat washer that sits between the rollers and the spring cir-clip on the outside.
-I use a dab of wheel bearing grease to hold the 23 roller bearings into the bearing race.
-The grease dissolves into the engine oil upon start up.
+Use a dab of wheel bearing grease to hold the 23 rollers into the bearing race.
+The grease will dissolve into the engine oil upon start-up.

-Install Ironhead Transmission
+Install Transmission Unit

 Caution!